Five of Wands tarot card meaning

 In the long run, the Five of Wands reminds you that the life of a human being is subject to twists and turns.
 Your mindset inevitably changes during your life and it is perfectly normal to sometimes face obstacles, even ones that might appear unscalable.
 Your strengths will always allow you to overcome them.

-Interpretation of The Five of Wands upright
+Five of Wands upright

 The most common analysis of the Five of Wands drawn upright is crystal clear.
 It reflects a period of conflict, in which the seeker is experiencing real difficulties in moving forward and enjoying the pleasures of life.
 These dissensions are affecting them deeply and having a lasting impact on their mood.